nikogura/gomason/README.md

 Signing is currently done via GPG.
 I intend to support other signing methods such as Keybase.io, but at the moment, gpg is all you get.
 If your signing keys are in gpg, and you have the gpg-agent running, it should *just work*.

+## Language Suppport

+At present, `gomason` only supports golang, but it turns out automating the whole test/build/sign/publish steps and making the UX painless is a really attractive thing, and it would be nice to have when working in other languages.

+Basically, the authors have gotten so used to the painless UX that when we have to do things in other languages, we found ourselves missing `gomason`.

+Necessity being the mother of invention, stay tuned...

 ## Installation